-When Rip Cut mode is selected in the Manual Mode window, the second softkey from the left changes to Cut Distance, allowing rip cuts of an exact distance to be performed.
+When Rip Cut mode is selected in the Manual Mode window, the second soft key from the left changes to Cut Distance, allowing rip cuts of an exact distance to be performed.
 After pressing Cut Distance, the control prompts the operator for Traverse and Rail distance values for machine motion.
 Enter the desired values and press ENTER.
 After executing the cut logic sequence, the cutting device then moves the entered distance in a straight line.

-If you enter incorrect values, press the PREV or NEXT keys to highlight the incorrect field, then re-enter the value.
-To exit without causing motion, press the PREV or NEXT keys until the Cancel button is highlighted, then press ENTER or just press the CANCEL key at any time.
+If you enter incorrect values, press the CANCEL key at any time.
 After motion has begun, press STOP on the front panel to bring the machine smoothly to a stop before the programmed motion is complete.